-The history of UAE's development involves a steady trajectory of growth and progress in nearly every sector of urban development.
+The history of Dubai's development involves a steady trajectory of growth and progress in nearly every sector of urban development.
+This growth was evidently fueled by the wealth bought in from the global trade of oil; however, the corresponding economy and foreign investment created by this wealth also provided space for the market expansion of lateral internal economies such as housing, tourism, infrastructure, and commerce.
 The new market void was rapidly filled up by the exponential growth in the country's population leading to further growth in the industrial and service sectors.
-It is estimated that between 1965 and 2013, the UAE's population increased by 6280%, with 85% of its residents residing in urban developments and situated mainly in Abu Dhabi and Dubai.6 and Abu Dhabi.
-Additionally, the population's need for housing was also tied with the need for schools, hospitals, roads, and transportation facilities, resulting in a development boom that has seen steady upward growth for several years.
-Over time several Emirates have undergone a thorough transformation: from arid desert to a "political, economic, and financial success story".
+It is estimated that between 1965 and 2013, the UAE's population increased by 6280%, with 85% of its residents residing in urban developments and situated mainly in Abu Dhabi and Dubai.11